 Making the right choice to suit your needs

 The information in this guide was last updated on 26/02/2014

 There are some very expensive and risky ways to borrow money.
 Make sure that any lender you are considering is regulated by the Financial Conduct Authority (FCA).
 Be sure you understand the extent of the service the lender provides, and what they will be charging you.

 Be extremely cautious about companies you’ve never heard of, particularly when looking for a loan, and always do some research to make sure they are reputable.
 It’s also wise to be careful when applying online or if you receive emails offering financial products.
 Do not give out personal details unless you are convinced the company is genuine.

-PPI may also not offer relevant cover if you are self-employed, unemployed, retired or have a pre-existing illness.
-Always check the small print and carefully consider your circumstances before committing to any form of financial protection.
-When considering card protection it’s important to check that you don’t already have cover, perhaps as a benefit of your bank account or as part of your home insurance cover.
+Insurance or protection may not offer relevant cover if you are self-employed, unemployed, retired or have a pre-existing illness.
+Always check the small print and carefully consider your circumstances before committing to any form of financial protection or insurance.
+When considering insurance and protection it’s important to check that you don’t already have cover, perhaps as a benefit of your bank account or as part of your home insurance cover.

 Our Spending wisely guide provides an easy, step-by-step guide to the different borrowing options available.